 The North Creek Salmon Heritage Site (Phase 2) is slated to close in 2022 and is funded by an "Opportunity Account" grant from Pierce County .
 The required match is being provided by the City of Gig Harbor.
 The GHLCF could provide matching funds for property purchases like this in the future.

 how do we Hang On to what's left of open space and Habitat in Gig Harbor?

 The community has spoken loud and clear through the City's Parks, Recreation and Open Space (PROS Plan) survey process that it wants more open space and trails (respondents from both within and outside of City limits).

-The GHLCF Advisory Board is already in conversations with land-owners, the City of Gig Harbor as well as groups like the Greater Peninsula Conservancy and the Pierce Conservation District.
-We already have one project (Project #1) in the works and are exploring other opportunities.
+The GHLCF Advisory Board is in frequent conversations with land-owners, the City of Gig Harbor as well as groups like the Great Peninsula Conservancy.
+We already have one project (Project #1) complete and are working on several others!